Midi

 list of treatments for dryness around a droplet illustration

-OTC and Natural treatments for Vaginal Atrophy
+OTC & Natural Treatments for Vaginal Atrophy

 The first place to look for ways to stop the itch?
 Over-the-counter options and simple, natural approaches: